 After college he entered Law School at Mercer University and received a Juris Doctorate degree with Honors in 1970.
 He served on the Mercer Law Review and the Student Government Association.
 He also served in the United States Army Reserves from 1969 through 1974.

 As a professional he became a member of the Florida Bar in 1971, was admitted to practice before the United States District Court Southern District of Florida in 1971, to the Trial Bar of the United States District Court in 1983 and to the United States Court of Federal Claims in 1993.
 His professional associations include the Florida Bar, Broward County Bar where he served as President from 2004 through 2005, the Florida Justice Association and the Broward County Justice Association.
-He is also a title agent for both Old Republic National Title Insurance Company and Commonwealth Land Title Insurance Company.
+He was also a title agent for both Old Republic National Title Insurance Company and Commonwealth Land Title Insurance Company.

 Steve’s community involvement has included West Broward Ski and Travel Club; Plantation Athletic League coach; Plantation Chamber of Commerce; Plantation Kiwanis; and the Barbershop Harmony Society.